zedlopez/ifm/Examples/Zorb.md

 ```

 And now to provide a scenario where the player can push something up and down a hillside.
-Most of the rest of the example is there for local color and to provide a way to demonstrate these rule adjustments:
+Most of the rest of the example is there for local colour and to provide a way to demonstrate these rule adjustments: